gohugoio/hugoDocs/content/en/content-management/multilingual.md

 ### Configure multilingual multihost

 Hugo supports multiple languages in a multihost configuration.
-See [this issue](https://github.com/gohugoio/hugo/issues/4027) for details.

 This means you can configure a `baseURL` per `language`: